 Swapping (sometimes referred to as svarabhEdam), is another technique to transition between rAgams.
 Here, one note of a rAgam is replaced by another equivalent note, possibly resulting in a new rAgam.
 The new note will be in the same "note group" as the note being replaced.
 (A Ri will be swapped only with another Ri, a Ga with another Ga, and so on.)

-Sometimes, dropping one or more notes from a rAgam results in a new rAgam or just a scale that doesn't correspond to any known rAgam.
+Sometimes, dropping one or more notes from a rAgam results in a new rAgam's scale or a scale that doesn't correspond to any known rAgam.
 This can be further shifted or swapped to arrive at a new rAgam.